aazaff/quantitativeFossils.R/README.md

 # Assign fossil occurrences to different ages, then remove occurrences that are not temporally
 # constrained to a single interval.

-# Parameter DataPBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )
+# Argument DataPBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )
-# Parameter Timescale is a dataset downloaded from Macrostrat - i.e., using downloadTime( )
+# Argument Timescale is a dataset downloaded from Macrostrat - i.e., using downloadTime( )

 ConstrainedAges<-constrainAges(DataPBDB=DataPBDB,Timescale=Epochs)
 ````